CoLRev-Environment/colrev/docs/source/user_resources/2_1_problem_formulation.rst

    does not involve any records, but it can be updated throughout the process (e.g., after an exploratory search was completed)

 Methodological guidelines emphasize that the objectives and the review types, as well as the following methodological choices, should be coherent.
-It is therefore recommended to familiarize with the different types of review (**TODO: link to resources/classifications/ideally a database overview**).
+It is therefore recommended to familiarize with the different types of review.
+An exemplary classification (`Paré et al. 2014 <https://www.sciencedirect.com/science/article/abs/pii/S0378720614001116>`_) covers the following:

+- Narrative review
+- Descriptive review
+- Scoping review
+- Critical review
+- Meta-analysis
+- Qualitative systematic review
+- Umbrella review
+- Realist review
+- Theoretical review

+..
+   (**TODO: link to resources/classifications/ideally a database overview**).

 Once the objective, review type, etc. are specified, the CoLRev project can be initialized.